yurivlk/Marketing-Campaign-Analysis/README.md

 **Insights**

-We can see that cluster 2 and 0 have pretty similar caracteristics, except by the fact that the cluster number 2 has more soons...
+We can see that clusters 2 and 0 have pretty similar characteristics, except for the fact that cluster 2 has more sons...

 **Let's see the Promotion Acceptance Rate by Cluster**